372groupproject/milestones-team19-crehling16-jjrice/code/README.md

   * Outputs a list whose members are the members of the input list, in reverse order (UCBLogo manual).

 * GENYM
-  * outputs a unique word each time it's invoked.
-The words are of the form G1, G2, etc (UCBLogo manual.
+  * Outputs a unique word each time it's invoked.
+The words are of the form G1, G2, etc (UCBLogo manual).

 ### SELECTORS ###